Anthuriums are one of the most misleading plants in the entire Araceae family.

-As mentioned before, this is primarily based on whether you want general health (balanced) or are going for big blooms (high phosphorus).
+As mentioned, this is primarily based on whether you want general health (balanced) or are going for big blooms (high phosphorus).

-The exact species or cultivar you have may also have slightly different requirements, so be sure to pay attention to any specific requirements for the anthurium varieties in your collection.
+The exact species or cultivars you have may also have slightly different requirements, so be sure to pay attention to any specific requirements for the anthurium varieties in your collection.

 When or How to Fertilize Anthurium

 The matter of when or how is a little easier once you’ve chosen an NPK ratio to go for.

 As a general rule, you will only be fertilizing during the growing season (spring and summer)

 How Much Fertilizer To Use On Your Anthurium?

 Whatever type of fertilizer you apply, always use granular or liquid fertilizer at ¼ strength.
 Some growers recommend half-strength, but anthuriums are easily burned if you apply too much.